natalieh235/flying_adversarial_patch/README.md

 With `-j 4`, 4 worker processes are spawned and all approaches are computed in parallel.
 Depending on your hardware, you can set `-j` to a different value.
 If `-j` is set to 1, the different approaches will be computed consecutively.

-With `--trials 10` you can set the number of paraellel training runs for the same mode to 10 like we did in the paper.
+With `--trials 10` you can set the number of parallel training runs for the same mode to 10 like we did in the paper.

 With `--mode all` you can choose all modes ('fixed', 'joint', 'split', 'hybrid').
 You can additionally set the mode to one or a combination of all modes with, e.g., `--mode fixed hybrid` to only run the experiment for the 'fixed' and 'hybrid' approach.